MegaaCV/OPTIMIZATION-MODEL/README.md

   Business optimization model (Linear Programming) for strategic, cost-efficient mitigation.

+  **Features**
+ Real-time threat detection using ML models

+ Resource-aware threat mitigation using optimization

+ Interactive analytics dashboard with Plotly

+ Cost efficiency analysis of mitigation strategies

+ Visualizations: Scatter, Bar, Heatmap, Box, and Pie charts

   | Purpose           | Algorithm                                         |
 | ----------------- | ------------------------------------------------- |
 | Anomaly Detection | Recurrent Neural Networks (RNN)                   |
 | Outlier Detection | Isolation Forest                                  |
 | Optimization      | Linear Programming (via `scipy.optimize.linprog`) |
 | Visualization     | Plotly (Interactive graphs)                       |

+ **How It Works**
+1. Load & preprocess the dataset.

+2. Detect anomalies using RNN and Isolation Forest.

+3. Label threats based on detection confidence.

+4. Optimize threat mitigation under budget & resource constraints.

+5. Visualize the results using Plotly interactive dashboards

+**Dataset Used**

+**Acknowledgements**

+This project is a part of an initiative to build AI-driven cyber defense frameworks for real-time applications in mobile and industrial systems.

+**Contact**

+Project Author: Megaa C.V.
+For suggestions or collaboration, feel free to connect via LinkedIn or email.